kojix2/deepl-cli/README.md

 deepl doc -g mydict
 ```

-Display the contents of the glossary.
+To display the contents of the glossary:

 ```sh
 deepl glossary view -n mydict
 ```

-List of languages in which Glossary can be created.
+To list the languages in which glossaries can be created:

 ```sh
 deepl glossary -p